krishnaura45/Olympics_Data_Dive/README.md

   - Cards for specific stats

 <b>Step 3: Python Analysis</b>
-- Performed some strategic analysis in python such as:
+- Performed operations such as:
   - Merging files on the basis of specific features
   - Extracting summer olympics data
   - Calculating number and names of countries participated